zooniverse/front-end-monorepo/packages/lib-react-components/src/MovableModal/README.md

 ## Notes

 This component uses the Grommet [`Layer`](https://v2.grommet.io/layer) component, which in turn uses React Portals for rendering, by way of the `withLayer` HOC located in the helpers folder.
 Enzyme doesn't currently support portals, so the modal is wrapped by default in a HOC which provides the Layer, and also exported as a named default for testing.

+The child node must have correct CSS applied to it so that it resizes as expected with the parent modal resizing.